longLi-hub/longli-hub.github.io/_pages/about.md

 I am a postdoctoral researcher at RICAM (Austrian Academy of Sciences).
 For my full academic profile and CV, please see [Career]({{ site.baseurl }}/cv/).

-My work sits at the interface of PDE analysis, numerical methods, and wave physics, with a focus on wave scattering, inverse scattering, and resonance phenomena in complex media.
+My work sits at the interface of PDE analysis and wave physics, with a focus on

-My research interests include:
-- wave propagation and resonance phenomena in high-contrast and layered media
+- wave propagation and resonance phenomena in complex and structured media
 - inverse problems and imaging